Sciences-historiques-numeriques/Science-in-Context/README.md

 # Astronomy-in-Context

-A project in digital intellectual history
+A research project in digital intellectual history